equipe/equipe-api/_api/authentication.md

   {: title="Curl with parameters" }
 ---

+Login to your account.
+Visit you profile page and click show API-Key.
+This key should be set in the **X-API-KEY** header or **api_key** parameter on every request.
+{: .info }

 You need to be authenticated for all API requests.
-You can find or regenerate the API key on your profile page.

-Add the API key to all requests as a GET parameter or set X-API-KEY header.
+You can manage your **API-Key** from your profile.
+You will be prompted to enter your password to view your key or regenerate it.

 Nothing will work unless you include this API key
 {: .error }